 The CRB tracks complaints by officer name and records the final disposition of all completed cases.
 The chart below indicates the number of officers with three or more complaints and at least one allegation sustained by the CRB.
 Officers with multiple complaints but no sustained allegations are not included in this chart.
-The chart includes 43 instances of excessive force sustained by the CRB and 11 distinct officers with two or more sustained allegations of excessive force.
-For the complaints included in the chart, discipline was imposed by the police department in two instances.
+The chart includes 79 instances of excessive force sustained by the CRB and 13 distinct officers with two or more sustained allegations of excessive force.
+For the complaints included in the chart, the CRB is unable to provide information related to the discipline imposed by the police department.